kissgyorgy/my-stars/README.md

 - [google/atheris](https://github.com/google/atheris) -
 - [verigak/progress](https://github.com/verigak/progress) - Easy to use progress bars for Python
 - [jazzband/pip-tools](https://github.com/jazzband/pip-tools) - A set of tools to keep your pinned Python dependencies fresh.
 - [intel/cve-bin-tool](https://github.com/intel/cve-bin-tool) - The CVE Binary Tool helps you determine if your system includes known vulnerabilities.
-You can scan binaries for over 100 common, vulnerable components (openssl, libpng, libxml2, expat and others), or if you know the components used, you can get a list of known vulnerabilities associated with a list of components and versions.
+You can scan binaries for over 200 common, vulnerable components (openssl, libpng, libxml2, expat and others), or if you know the components used, you can get a list of known vulnerabilities associated with an SBOM or a list of components and versions.
 - [JJJados/lzwfile](https://github.com/JJJados/lzwfile) - Python module for decompressing lzw files.
-- [pyutils/line_profiler](https://github.com/pyutils/line_profiler) - Line-by-line profiling for Python
 - [sviehb/binwalk](https://github.com/sviehb/binwalk) - Firmware Analysis Tool
 - [rogerbinns/apsw](https://github.com/rogerbinns/apsw) - Another Python SQLite wrapper
 - [mikeckennedy/pythons-gc-and-orms](https://github.com/mikeckennedy/pythons-gc-and-orms) - A simple project to explore the number of GCs when doing basic ORM work.